Calculator brokers Canada

 Not when buying CAD-denominated ETFs listed on the Toronto Stock Exchange.
 XEQT, VEQT, XGRO, and similar all-in-one funds trade in CAD and hold global equities internally, so no currency conversion occurs at the broker level.
 FX costs become significant when you buy USD-denominated ETFs directly or when your broker converts CAD on each trade.
 In those scenarios, Wealthsimple Core's 1.5% FX markup costs CAD 150 per CAD 10,000 converted — an amount that compounds significantly over years of regular contributions.

-When does Wealthsimple Premium become cheaper than Core?
+When does Wealthsimple Premium become relevant?

 Is Questrade still commission-free in 2026?